All Savers is a self-funded medical plan offered by United Health Care Insurance. The All Savers plan consists of three different parts:

 For example, many insurance plans do not cover methadone maintenance therapy, and some plans may limit the number of days you can receive certain drugs.

-Can I Get Financial Assistance through All Savers Insurance?
+Can I Get Financial Assistance for Substance Abuse Treatment through All Savers Insurance?

 Yes!
 Many people who struggle with substance abuse issues qualify for financial assistance programs.

 These programs include Medicaid, Medicare, Veterans Affairs, Department of Housing and Urban Development housing subsidies, Supplemental Nutrition Assistance Program (SNAP), Women, Infants and Children (WIC), and Temporary Assistance for Needy Families (TANF).